Topic Number 755 - Employer Identification Number (EIN) – How to Apply

 An employer identification number (EIN) is a nine-digit number assigned by the IRS.
 It's used to identify the tax accounts of employers and certain others who have no employees.
 The IRS uses the number to identify taxpayers who are required to file various business tax returns.
 EINs are used by employers, sole proprietors, corporations, partnerships, non-profit associations, trusts, estates of decedents, government agencies, certain individuals, and other business entities.
 If you already have an EIN and the organization or ownership of your business changes, you may need to apply for a new number.
 For more information, refer to Do You Need an EIN and Publication 1635.pdf, Understanding Your EIN.

-Daily Limitation of an Employer Identification Number
+Daily Limitation of an EIN and Security Enhancement

 To ensure fair and equitable treatment for all taxpayers, the IRS limits EIN issuance to one per responsible party per day.
 This limitation is applicable to all requests for EINs whether online, by telephone, fax, or mail.
 We apologize for any inconvenience this may cause.
+Please see IR-2019-58 for information about a security enhancement to the EIN application process starting on May 13.

 Applying for an EIN